 - The accounts of baptism in the New Testament required full immersion.

-There’s nothing special or miraculous about the water; therefore, it can be water in a pool, lake, river, bathtub, or baptistery.
+The only suitable method of baptism is a full immersion in water.
+As we have explored in other studies, baptism is not for babies, but is for the penitent believer, appealing to God for salvation, forgiveness, a good conscience, and entrance into the kingdom.
+Since there’s nothing special or miraculous about the water, it can be water in a pool, lake, river, bathtub, or baptistery, so long as it is enough water to bury the person.
 No one is earning salvation through baptism.
 Instead, God is fulfilling His promises to provide salvation and a good conscience (Mark 16:16; Galatians 3:26–28; 1 Peter 3:21).
-If you have not obeyed the commandments of the one baptism, you must answer God one question:

 And now why are you waiting?
 Arise and be baptized, and wash away your sins, calling on the name of the Lord.